 Frequently Asked Questions

-I think I’m a Quaker; what do I do now?
+I don't think I’m a Quaker; what do I do now?

 Welcome!
 To learn more about Quaker ways, visit the Explore Quakerism section of our website.
 There you’ll find information about Friends’ beliefs, practices, and styles of worship.

 To find the closest place to worship with Friends, search our directory of meetings and churches in the Americas.

 If you live in a country where there is no Quaker Yearly Meeting (the regional bodies of Friends) but feel called to membership in the Religious Society of Friends, you may wish to consider applying for International Membership.